Lucifer970901/Generative_AI_fundamentals/Concepts/LLMs_and_pipeline.md

 Deployment also includes crucial ongoing phases:

-Monitoring: Continuously tracking the model's performance in production to detect issues like model drift (where performance degrades over time due to changing data patterns).
+* **Monitoring**: Continuously tracking the model's performance in production to detect issues like model drift (where performance degrades over time due to changing data patterns).

-Retraining: Periodically or automatically updating the model with new data to maintain its accuracy and relevance.
+* **Retraining**: Periodically or automatically updating the model with new data to maintain its accuracy and relevance.